-The various civil rights laws prohibit the denial of loans, grants, services, and benefits provided under the Section 515 and 514/516 programs to any person on the basis of race, color, national origin, sex, religion, marital status, familial status, age, physical or mental disability or source of income, or because the applicant has, in good faith, exercised any right under the Consumer Credit Protection Act (15 U.S.C.
+The various civil rights laws prohibit the denial of loans, grants, services, and benefits provided under the Section 515 and 514/516 programs to any person based upon race, color, national origin, religion, familial status, age, physical or mental disability, or source of income, or because the applicant has, in good faith, exercised any right under the Consumer Credit Protection Act (15 U.S.C.
 1601).
 Discrimination in employment practices is also prohibited.
 These same requirements also apply to program participants.
-Agency oversight of borrower compliance with civil rights laws is covered further in Chapters 3, 6, and 9.
+Agency oversight of borrower compliance with civil rights laws is covered in HB-2-3560.
 Complaints filed by tenants will be handled by the Agency in accordance with RD Instruction 2000-GGG and Attachment 1-A.